CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 In a multi-tenant EVPN symmetric routing environment with MLAG, you must enable RFC 3527 support.
 You can specify an interface, such as the loopback or VRF interface for the gateway address.
 The interface must be reachable in the tenant VRF that you configure for DHCP relay and must have a unique IPv4 address.
 For EVPN symmetric routing with an anycast gateway that reuses the same SVI IP address on multiple leaf switches, you must assign a unique IP address for the VRF interface and include the layer 3 VNI for this VRF in the DHCP relay configuration.

+{{< img src = "/images/cumulus-linux/dhcp-relay-topology-mlag.png" >}}

 The following example:
 - Configures VRF RED with IPv4 address 20.20.20.1/32.
-- Configures the SVIs vlan10 and vlan20, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of the `INTF_CMD` list to service DHCP packets.
+- Configures the SVIs vlan10 and vlan20, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of the interface list to service DHCP packets.
+To obtain the layer 3 VNI for a VRF, run the `nv show vrf <vrf-name> evpn` command.
 - Sets the DHCP server to 10.1.10.104.
 - Configures VRF RED to advertise connected routes as type-5 so that the VRF RED loopback IPv4 address is reachable.